 - When you integrate PSD in your Magento website design, you help enhance your website.
-The design is done taking into account all the business requirements.
-Naturally if the brand image is constructed well on your website, it attracts your target audience in a better way.
+The design takes into account all of the business needs.
+Naturally, a well-constructed brand image on your website attracts your target audience more effectively.

-- If you are looking at constructing a successful website, you need to be W3C compliant.
-That’s a known fact.
-A W3C compliance will help you in getting more visitors, converting clicks to traffic, getting rid of coding errors and, finally managing a cross browser compatibility for your website.
-This is possible to a great extent with PSD to Magento integration.
+- If you want to build a successful website, you must be W3C compatible.
+That is a well-known fact.
+A W3C compliance will assist you in increasing visits, converting clicks to traffic, eliminating code mistakes, and maintaining cross browser compatibility for your website.
+PSD to Magento connection makes this achievable to a large extent.

-Now, that you are aware of the benefits that this integration brings to your website, its time for you to understand how you can do it.
-These are not the steps but, a checklist which will help you keep abreast with the various things you might need for the integration.
+Now that you are aware of the benefits that this connection provides to your website, it is time to learn how to implement it.
+These are not stages, but rather a checklist to assist you keep track of the numerous items you may want for the integration.

-Before, you move on to the checklist, there are few things about this integration that you should know.
-It’s not as scary as it seems.
-It is relatively easy.
-But, you need to have knowledge on the basics of both Magento and PSD before moving on with the integration.
+Before you go to the checklist, there are a few things you should know about this integration.
+It’s not as frightening as it appears.
+It is relatively simple.
+However, before proceeding with the integration, you must be familiar with the fundamentals of both Magento and PSD.

-- No jQuery: Magento does not use jQuery in its default state.
-Of course, you can always associate it with your theme.
-Make sure you do so before the prototype and, make sure that you have the jQuery.
-No conflict added to your library.
+- No jQuery: Magento does not include jQuery by default.
+Of course, it may always be linked to your theme.
+Make sure you do this before the prototype and that you have jQuery.
+There are no conflicts in your library.

-- Developmental Tools: Don’t fret!
-Just use the developmental tools to create your Magento website.
-Profiler is one of the most common tools available
+- Developmental Tools: Don’t be concerned!
+Simply use the development tools to build your Magento website.
+One of the most used tools is the profiler.

-- Standard Markup: Make sure the code you develop is somewhat similar to the original code.
-The standard HTML markup is what Magento generally uses.
+- Standard Markup: Make sure the code you write is comparable to the original code.
+Magento often employs standard HTML markup.

 The Integration Process

-There are some tips that if followed can effectively integrate PSD to your Magento site.
-Here are those tips that you need to keep in mind while integrating.
+There are some pointers that, if followed, can help you successfully integrate PSD into your Magento site.
+Here are some pointers to keep in mind as you integrate.

-- Passionate Designs: Your design should be simple, elegant and, done while keeping in mind your target audience.
-Don’t use colors or graphics that don’t match your business reputation.
+- Passionate Designs: Your design should be simple, attractive, and done with your target audience in mind.
+Use colors and images that are inappropriate for your company’s reputation.

-- Slice it Accurately: Slice the PSD file that you have created using the theme of your website.
-Navigation panel, footer, banner, and other elements should be carefully cut and saved as independent image files.
+- Slice it Accurately: Cut the PSD file that you prepared using your website’s theme.
+The navigation panel, footer, banner, and other elements should be carefully cut and saved as independent image files.
 When slicing, remember to zoom in and make sure the rulers are perfectly aligned.

-- PSD to HTML/XHTML before CSS: Sliced PSD files need to be converted to HTML or XHTML in order to ensure a web compatible format as PSD is most certainly not web compatible.
-Code your elements manually using semantic code.
+- PSD to HTML/XHTML before CSS: Sliced PSD files must be transformed to HTML or XHTML in order to be web compliant, as PSD is almost probably not.
+Manually code your items with semantic code.

-Remember to test the integration before making it live.
-It’s as simple as coding a normal website.
-Just remember not to complicate it much.
+Remember to test the integration before releasing it to the public.
+It’s as simple as creating a standard website.
+Just remember not to overcomplicate things.